 How will this decision or action affect Earth community?

 How does this decision or action offer a creative alternative?

 How does this decision or action affect the common good?

 What potential adverse effects might this choice or action have in any of these areas?

 The implementation and ongoing evaluation of this ethic is entrusted to Congregation members with the leadership of the Sisters of Providence General Officers.
 We will consistently engage in contemplative reflection and evaluation of this document and its use.
 Whenever possible, we will encourage the development of similar guidelines in the institutions with which we are associated and the dioceses in which we minister.
 A written evaluation of the use of the Land Ethic will be submitted as part of the preparation for each General Chapter.

 Authors of this Land Ethic

 Adapted from the Land Ethic of the Sisters of Charity of New York.
-Developed January 2011 by Sisters of Providence Jean Fuqua and Ann Sullivan, and Sister Maureen Freeman, CSJ, in preparation for the 2011 General Chapter.
-Revised January 2012 and again in June 2012 by the Land Ethic Committee: Sisters of Providence Rose Ann Eaton, Jean Fuqua, Ann Sullivan and Dawn Tomaszewski; Sisters of St. Joseph Mary Lou Dolan and Maureen Freeman; Pat Goodwin, SP Chief Operating Officer; and Tracy Wilson, Providence Associate.
+Developed January 2011 by Sisters of Providence Jean Fuqua and Ann Sullivan, and Sister Maureen Freeman, CSJ, in preparation for the 2011 Sisters of Providence General Chapter.
+Revised January 2012 and again in June 2012 by the Sisters of Providence Land Ethic Committee: Sisters of Providence Rose Ann Eaton, Jean Fuqua, Ann Sullivan and Dawn Tomaszewski; Sisters of St. Joseph Mary Lou Dolan and Maureen Freeman; Pat Goodwin, former SP Chief Operating Officer; and Tracy Wilson, Providence Associate.